abhiag2018/Enh_Pr/README.md

   split = []//all
 ```

-Parameters to generate the features for all promoter-enhancer pairs with 0.6 data augmentation:
+Sample parameters to generate the features for all promoter-enhancer pairs with data augmentation:
 ```
     hic_augment_factor = 20
     neg_pos_interac_ratio = 4